ben-gee723/use-context-hook/README.md

  - Lastly, the store will be imported into the desired Component to be used

 ### Syntax 1: `store`
- - The Information from the store will be deconstructed in order to name and access the information, like so:
+ - The Information from the store will be deconstructed in order to name and access the information,
+ - Very much like using useState from before,

+Like so:
 ```jsx
 const [state, setState, functions] = counterStore();
 ```

 Where:
  - `state` - state of the store derived from the useState in the set-up
  - `setState` - setState function derived from the useState in the set-up
  - `functions` - the object of functions declared in the useMyContext argument

 ### Example:
-- Since the functions are declared in an object, it is also possible to destructure only the necessary functions to be used#
+- Since the functions are declared in an object, it is also possible to destructure only the necessary functions to be used
 - it is unfortunately not possible to destructure the state value, since we will require that for the handlers (shown in a sec `;)` )

 ```jsx